The-Animonculory/Anvil/README.md

 - The Aetherius Modding Team.
 - The beta testers on Aetherius Modding.
 - Noggog for Mutagen.
-- xSlim for proofreading documentation.
+- xSlim & Aosana for proofreading documentation.
 - Umgak for help patching.
 - Halgari and everyone on the WJ Team - Wabbajack is awesome and so are you.